Business Structuring and Succession

 - unit holders agreement

 The purpose of the agreement is to govern the relationship between business owners in the day to day running of the business.

-In addition, a business agreement deals with disputes, how to resolve disputes exit strategies and sale of the business or any part of the business.
+In addition, a business agreement deals with dispute resolution, exit strategies and sale of the business or any part of the business.